 Legislative immunity does not apply, however, to shield the legislative acts of a state legislator from criminal prosecution in a federal court.
 United States v.
 Gillock, 445 U.S. 360 (1980); United States v.
 Gonzalez de Modesti, 145 F.Supp.2d 171 (D. Puerto Rico 2001).
-The federal Speech or Debate Clause does not apply to state legislators, and a state Speech or Debate Clause does not apply to state legislators, and a state Speech or Debate Clause does not limit the federal government.
-The court in Gillock found that common law principles protecting the independence of legislators from their executive and judicial co-equals did not require state legislators to be free from prosecutions by federal officials.
+The federal Speech or Debate Clause does not apply to state legislators, and a state Speech or Debate Clause does not apply to state legislators from their executive and judicial co-equals did not require state legislators to be free from prosecutions by federal officials.
 Likewise, legislative immunity does not shield a governor from criminal prosecution in a federal court for mail fraud in lobbying for the passage of legislation to benefit his co-defendants.
 United States v.
 Mandel, 415 F. Supp.
 1025 (D. Md.
 1976).